 The AC of the Company shall have at least three (3) members comprising independent and/or non-executive Directors of the Company.
 All AC members must not hold any executive position in the Group and a majority of the AC shall consist of independent directors who meet the criteria as set out in the MMLR of Bursa Securities.
 At least one of the members of the AC must be a member of the Malaysian Institute of Accountants (“MIA”) or if not a member of MIA, must have met the minimum requirements as set out in the MMLR of Bursa Securities.

 The AC is to assist the Board in fulfilling its responsibilities relating to the Group's financial reporting and internal control systems.
-The AC reviews the annual financial statements, quarterly unaudited financial results, audit reports, the related party transactions, assess the independence of internal and external auditors, as well as the effectiveness of internal control systems of the Group.
+The AC reviews the annual financial statements, quarterly unaudited financial results, audit reports, the related party transactions, assess the independence of internal and external auditors, the adequacy and effectiveness of internal control systems of the Group which include the anti-bribery and anti-corruption control measures.

 Board Risk and Sustainability Committee (“BRSC”)